nitlang/nitutorial/ffi2.md

 end

 # Simple client
-# Disclaimer: Usually it is a better idea to add another API level to avoid to manipulate
+# Disclaimer: Usually it is often a better idea to add another API level to avoid
+# the direct manipulation of foreign values.
 var dir = new CDir(".".to_cstring)
 loop
 	var ent = dir.readdir